Alphafrey946/Upsampling_all_you_need/README.md

 The approach had a limitation in that it blurred certain desired high-frequency content such as edges since the kernel size is fixed.
 The issue can be observed in the above picture as well.

-## Adaptive low pass filter
+## Adaptive LPF

-This method overcomes the limitations of the previous approach by utilizing an adaptive low-pass filter [2].
+This method overcomes the limitations of the previous approach by utilizing an adaptive low-pass filter [Xueyan, 2020].
 The CNN predicts the weight of the Gaussian filter based on the spatial locations and channels in the image, resulting in a more precise and efficient approach.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/55200955/235753048-45bdf350-ca03-4229-a891-829006d4cc49.png" alt="sq_shifted" width="300"/>
   <br>